gt-crnch-rg/ucx-tutorial-hot-interconnects/README.md

 | 11:00 - 11:10  | **BREAK**                               |               |        |       |
 | 11:10 - 11:50  | UCX Advanced Topics - bindings,         |  Matt, Yossi, Oscar |        |       |
 |                | OpenMPI and OpenSHMEM integration       |   |        |       |

+## Link to Tutorial Video

+HotInterconnecst has hosted this tutorial video on their platform and on YouTube for this tutorial.
+See it [here](https://www.youtube.com/watch?v=QJIgAGZayUA).

 ## Resources Mentioned in this Tutorial